hepix-virtualisation/vmcatcher/README.md

 implementation is intended to be a production grade reference implementation.

-The software makes use of a database to store subscriptions in a simplar way to a podcast reader or a linux package manager.
-The tested Database is SqlLight, but it is based upon SQLalchamy so shoudl support many databases.
-Sdllight has proved more than adiquate for the low transaction rate of a image list subscriber and so deployment issues are mearly backing up a databasefile.
+The software makes use of a database to store subscriptions in a similar way to a podcast reader or a Linux package manager.
+The tested Database is SqlLight, but it is based upon SQLalchamy so should support many databases.
+SqlLight has proved more than adequate for the low transaction rate of a image list subscriber and so deployment issues are mealy backing up a database file.

 Since the software is made with the Grid in mind it is only natural that the X509 certificate model is used.